Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Rotation-Parameterized Graph Fractional Fourier Transform (RP-GFRFT)

 \subsection{Motivation and Concept}

-The GFT provides a fixed orthonormal spectral basis determined by a graph shift operator (GSO).
+The GFT provides a fixed orthonormal spectral basis determined by a GSO.
 The GFRFT extends GFT by a fractional-order parameter $\alpha$, enabling intermediate spectral domains and more flexible spectral analysis.
-Independently, AGFT rotate the GFT eigenbasis by an angular parameter $\theta$ to provide additional spectral degrees of freedom.
+Independently, AGFT rotates the GFT eigenbasis by a rotation parameter $\theta$ to provide additional spectral degrees of freedom.
 However, many commonly used AGFT rotation constructions employ angle-independent equal-weight block combinations (e.g. $\tfrac{1}{\sqrt{2}} $) in their recursion; as a result they fail to degenerate to the original GFT at $\theta=0$ (a structural ``no-go'').
-This undermines interpretability and consistency: a transform that purports to be an angular generalization should recover GFT when the angle vanishes.
+This undermines interpretability and consistency: a transform that purports to be a rotation-based generalization should recover GFT when the angle vanishes.

-Beyond overcoming the limitations of conventional angular graph transforms in distinguishing high-dimensional rotations, a principal design objective of the AGFRFT is to incorporate adaptive parameter tuning for practical applications.
+Beyond overcoming the limitations of conventional rotation-based graph transforms in distinguishing high-dimensional rotations, a principal design objective of the RP-GFRFT is to incorporate adaptive parameter tuning for practical applications.
 Unlike fixed-transform methods, the parameters \(\theta\) and \(\alpha\) are conceived as inherently tunable.
-This design enables the AGFRFT to function as a generalized, parameterized framework, where these parameters can be adjusted to optimize performance for specific signals or tasks, thereby facilitating highly tailored spectral processing.
+This design enables the RP-GFRFT to function as a generalized, parameterized framework, where these parameters can be adjusted to optimize performance for specific signals or tasks, thereby facilitating highly tailored spectral processing.

-Our objective is to unify fractional and angular control while preserving the following desiderata: \begin{itemize} \item \textbf{Degeneration:} at $\theta=0$ the angular mechanism must reduce to the identity so that AGFRFT$\big|_{\theta=0}=\,$GFRFT. \item \textbf{Group structure:} each rotation $\mathbf{R}^{\rm axis}_N(\theta)$ should lie in $SO(N)$ (orthogonal with determinant $+1$) for every $\theta$. \item \textbf{Differentiability:} $\theta\mapsto\mathbf{R}^{\rm axis}_N(\theta)$ and the resulting AGFRFT operators should be sufficiently smooth to admit gradient-based optimization of $\theta$ and $\alpha$. \end{itemize}
+Our objective is to unify fractional and rotation control while preserving the following desiderata: \begin{itemize} \item \textbf{Degeneration:} at $\theta=0$ the rotation mechanism must reduce to the identity so that RP-GFRFT$\big|_{\theta=0}=\,$GFRFT. \item \textbf{Group structure:} each rotation $\mathbf{R}^{\rm axis}_N(\theta)$ should lie in $SO(N)$ (orthogonal with determinant $+1$) for every $\theta$. \item \textbf{Differentiability:} $\theta\mapsto\mathbf{R}^{\rm axis}_N(\theta)$ and the resulting RP-GFRFT operators should be sufficiently smooth to admit gradient-based optimization of $\theta$ and $\alpha$. \end{itemize}